dumitrescustefan/ronec/README.md

 + [Stefan Toma](https://www.linkedin.com/in/stefan-adrian-toma-00a6b770/)

 ## Credits
 A paper will be published in the following months.
+For the moment please link to this github page.